buildpacks/rfcs/text/0000-offline-buildpackages.md

 There are two cases depending on weather `<buildpack-uri> points to a buildpackage or a directory containing a `buildpack.toml` file.
 1) Directory containing a `buildpack.toml` file.
 This method uses the `assets` array to locate download and verify assets.
 2) An existing buildpackage.
-This will download all assets using `uri`s from the `io.buildpacks.buildpack.layers` label, or re-use assets that are included in the specified buildpackage's layers.
+This will download all assets using `uri`s from the `io.buildpacks.buildpack.layers` label.

 The `--config` flag is always optional but recommended to control naming of the generated asset and control which assets are added to the asset-cache.
 (May also manually pass naming info)